-The Office of Undergraduate Research (OUR) is excited to sponsor a Fall Undergraduate Research Week December 1 - 3, 2020, which will include our annual Fall Undergraduate Research Symposium as a venue for students to present their research to the greater WashU community.
-The Symposium will open December 1st and run concurrently with panels and workshops on topics ranging from getting started in research in different disciplines, to leveraging research experience towards graduate school, to student insights from conducting research in the COVID-19 era.
+The Office of Undergraduate Research (OUR) is excited to host Fall Undergraduate Research Week.
+This week of events will include our annual Fall Undergraduate Research Symposium as a venue for students to present their research in a virtual format to the greater WashU community.
+The symposium will open September 27th and run concurrently with a series of panels and workshops.
+Additionally, check out our panels and workshops on topics ranging from getting started in research in different disciplines to leveraging research experience towards graduate school.

 - The Presentations page is home to students’ pre-recorded posters, talks, exhibits, and performances.
 You may filter by subject area or search by presenters' names or poster titles.
 Anyone can view the posters, but you will be asked to create a ForagerOne Symposium account in order to comment on posters and interact with other virtual attendees.
 From the welcome page, click on the “Sign in” tab on the upper right to create an account.
 You must use an approved @wustl.edu email address to create your account.

 - Visit the Live Sessions tab to access links for panels and workshops.

 The Office of Undergraduate Research Director, Dr. Joy Kiefer, will kick off Undergraduate Research Week with a welcome message and overview of events.

 Graduate School Statement of Purpose Workshop, Tuesday, September 28, 2021, 4:00pm - 5:30pm CDT

 Research experience can be central to an application to graduate school.
 Are you wondering how to write a Statement of Purpose that makes that experience come alive?
 If you are applying to Graduate School, join this virtual workshop hosted by the Writing Center!
 We will talk about the writing process, what a SOP looks like, and brainstorm ideas on how to get started.